webmaeistro/devz-docz/remote-worker/distributed-workers.md

 ### Colleagues-and-coffee messaging channel

-A certain set of Martin's experience employees are often able to make it to my Being Humans Together calls or participate in topic-based events, and some folks see each other often because they’re on the same project or committee.
+A certain set of I employees are often able to make it to my Being Humans Together calls or participate in topic-based events, and some folks see each other often because they’re on the same project or committee.
 To introduce some serendipity into the mix, I also have an opt-in channel that randomly pairs two (or three) Frontkomers together every other week.
 These Frontkomers hop on a short (30-minute) video call to discuss whatever’s on their minds.

 my colleagues and coffee practice helps people to get to know teammates who they might otherwise not interact with, fostering a greater sense of cross-team connectedness.
 (Note: I use [https://www.donut.ai](https://www.donut.ai) to schedule the meetings and make the random assignments and Meet to video conference.)
 This practice is applicable to groups over 30 and is highly recommended for groups of 50 or more.